rdvnnl/kotlin-web-site/docs/topics/properties.md

 }
 ```

-To use a property, simply refer to it by its name:
+To use a property, refer to it by its name:

 ```kotlin
 class Address {